isayha/matts-algorithm-for-interval-partitioning/README.md

     - Said file must be formatted correctly, otherwise the program will either catch data formatting issue(s) and exit, output incorrect results, or simply crash
 - The correct formatting of input data files is as follows:
+    - Each lecture (time interval) must be on its own line of the input data file
+    - Each time within each time interval must be 4 digits in length, where the first two digits refer to the hour *in military time (on a 24-hour clock)*, and the last two digits refer to the minutes
+        - The start time and end time within each time interval should be separated by a hyphen (`-`)